The-Empire-SCP-SL/ProjectSCRAMBLE-MERPort/README.md

 1. Download the release file from the GitHub page [here](https://github.com/MS-crew/ProjectSCRAMBLE/releases).
 2. Extract the contents into your `\AppData\Roaming\EXILED\Plugins` directory.
-3. Download the Schematic file from the GitHub page [here](https://github.com/MS-crew/ProjectSCRAMBLE/releases).
+3. Download the Default Schematic file from the GitHub page [here](https://github.com/MS-crew/ProjectSCRAMBLE/releases).
 4. Extract the Schematic contents into your `\AppData\Roaming\SCP Secret Laboratory\LabAPI-Beta\configs\Yourport\ProjectMER\Schematics` directory.
 5. Restart your server to apply the changes.
 6. Configure the plugin according to your server’s needs using the provided settings.